MaryGodwinAkpan/ALX-system_engineering-devops/0x00-shell_basics/README.md

-This script deletes all files in the current working directory that end with the character ~
+This script creates the directories, welcome/, welcome/to, welcome/to/school in the current directory